laurentganne/ystia-heappe/doc/tosca_intro.md

             description: Operation to notify the target node of a source node being removed from a relationship.
 ```

+## Properties and Attributes

+Node types, capability types, relationship types, interfaces described above can have associated properties and attributes.

+A property is provided a value defined before the application is deployed.
+While an attribute will have its value set by the orchestrator at runtime.

+To assign a value to a property or an attribute, TOSCA specification is introducing TOSCA functions that an orchestrator has to support, this is a short description here, the example described later will show concrete usages of of these functions:
+* **get_input** to get the value of an input parameter of the Topology Template
+* **get_property** to get the value of a property of a given node template, or one of it capability/relationship property.
+The following Keywords can also be used to reference the entity :
+  * **SELF** for the entity holding this function,
+  * **HOST** for one of the hosts (in the hosted-on hierarchy) of the entity holding this function,
+  * **SOURCE**, **TARGET** respectively for the source or the target entity in case of a relationship
+* **get_attribute** equivalent of get_property for attributes
+* **get_operation_output** to retrieve the output of an interface execution, our example will show a concrete example of this to retrive the Job ID from the HEAppeJob create interface output

+See additional details in the [Ystia Orchestrator documentation](https://yorc.readthedocs.io/en/latest/tosca.html).

 ## TOSCA extensions brought by Ystia

 ### Jobs